LiWei512/portfolios/data/mds/bio.md

 Now I am working on moving the blockchain technology to reality.
 So I keep on studying and working on Blockchain and Web development.

-Also, I continuously learn something new to be a innovator.
+Also, I continuously learn something new to change the world.

 [Contact me anytime when you have a great idea.](mailto:developer.clear@gmail.com)